 If you’re a serious surfer than you’ll probably bring your own board, but if not – don’t worry, there are tons of surf rentals along the beach which are all very reasonably priced.

 So to start, I’m going to let you all know a little secret: I do not fair well in the ocean.
 I get terrible sea sickness pretty much every time I set foot on a catamaran, sailing boat – heck, even sometimes Vancouver’s sea bus makes me queasy.
 But, while we were away the group wanted to go on a Ally Cat Sailing Adventures catamaran day tour so I hoped for the best and went in with a positive mindset.

-Within minutes my sea sickness hit, and I thought I was going to in for a very long and painful day.
-But, the amazing staff running the Ally Cat tour helped ease my sea sickness.
-They brought me drinks which helped ease the sea sickness and even steered the boat clear of any larger waves.
-By the end of the day, I was having a ton of fun and my sea sickness was at bay.
+Within minutes my seasickness hit, and I thought I was going to in for a very long and painful day.
+But, the amazing staff running the Ally Cat tour hopped right into action to help me out.
+They brought me drinks which helped ease the seasickness and even steered the boat clear of any larger waves.
+By the end of the day, I was having a ton of fun and my seasickness was at bay.